nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Person-Wedding Relationships

-- **Vendor Assignments**:
+- **Role Assignments**:
-    - A person can be assigned to multiple weddings as a vendor.
+    - A person can be assigned to multiple weddings with or without a role.
     - Cannot assign the same person to the same wedding multiple times.
         - Error: "Person has already been assigned to wedding(s)."
 - **Deletion Effects**:
-    - Deleting a wedding removes all vendor assignments related to that wedding.
+    - Deleting a wedding removes all assignments related to that wedding.
+    - Can delete a person who is assigned to a wedding.

 #### Role-Person Relationship